 Mille Fioli, Chihuly Gardens and Glass, Seattle, Washington.
 Photo: Wendy Nordvik-Carr©

-Pratt Fine Arts School offers an array of classes online and in the studio to foster the development and creativity of visual artists from beginner level to the experienced.
+Pratt Fine Arts Center offers an array of classes online and in the studio to foster the development and creativity of visual artists from beginner level to the experienced.

 With more than 155 teaching artists, students can explore workshops to Master classes creating with glass, metal, stone, wood, jewelry, print, drawing, paint and mixed media.

 In the Hot Shop studio of Pratt Fine Arts, glass artists can use all the equipment for kiln work, blowing and casting glass to create amazing sculptures.

 Watch the fiery process involved in creating a glass sculpture below.

 In the Hot Shop Studio at Pratt Fine Arts Center.

 Pratt Fine Arts Center in Seattle is one of the few places you can learn how to pour bronze.

 Instructor Jeanne Marie Ferraro talks to us about the process of pouring bronze.